Weave Code

 • Portability: Write once, reuse across frameworks (Laravel, Symfony, etc.).

-For Architects: *"This fills a gap in our [Laravel/Symfony] ecosystem by providing dependency-agnostic abstractions for cross-cutting concerns.
+For Architects: *"This fills a critical gap in our [Laravel/Symfony] ecosystem by providing dependency-agnostic abstractions for cross-cutting concerns.
 Unlike framework-specific solutions, it:

 Weaver